Agents / Standard term

 Give it read tools first, require approval for payment actions, and log every decision input.

 Common confusion: Many products labeled "AI agents" are single model calls wrapped in a UI.
-A true agent has a decision loop, tool access, and the ability to act on what it observes across multiple steps.
+A real agent has a decision loop, tool access, and the ability to act on what it observes across multiple steps.